 Skip long waits and overcrowded boats on a private full-day escape from Split or Trogir with exclusive access to iconic Mamma Mia filming spots.

 Day out to the Blue Caves: Meet your expert English-speaking skipper at Trumbićeva obala in Split or Obala bana Berislavića in Trogir.
-Look for the sun-covered speedboat marked 'Providenca charter' and set off on a peaceful journey through crystal-clear waters.
+Look for the sun-covered speedboat marked 'Providencia charter' and set off on a peaceful journey through crystal-clear waters.

 Everything you get: Round-trip private boat transfers for 10 guests, stops at Vis, Budikovac, Pakleni, Biševo (Blue Cave), and Hvar, swimming and snorkeling opportunities in Stiniva Bay and Blue Lagoon, visits to Mamma Mia filming locations Komiža, Stiniva Cove, and Srebrena Beach, and lunch stop near Hvar (meal not included)